slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 \---

-Subway
+Subway*

 $100

-gotta get to work (but if this was uber/taxi, would cut that out)
+gotta get to work (but if this was uber/taxi, would opt for public transport if possible)

 \---

-Cell phone
+Cell phone*

 $120